 It starts with a mild complaint like “You didn’t do the dishes.”
 But it escalates into a general criticism such as “You don’t help around the house.”
 That evolves into passing judgment on personality: “You’re a selfish, lazy slob.”

 Yes, it can be tough to say, “I was wrong,” but in a relationship, it must be done.
 “My grandma used to say, ‘Do you want to be right or do you want to be happy?’” says Bonnie Winston, celebrity matchmaker and relationship expert.
 No one is right 100 percent of the time.
 Instead of figuring out who is right, you should be figuring out how to make things work.
 “When fighting about small things with your significant other, try to let them go,” says Winston.
 “Of course, the issues that mean the most and are important to you can be argued over, but in a mature way.”
 She recommends taking time to come up with exactly what you want to say.
 “Candidates in a debate don’t raise their voices and spew out unrehearsed words,” says Winston.
 “The ones that are the most effective have a well thought out viewpoint.”
 Feeling like you need to be right really can impact your relationship.
 “The need to be right in an argument is divisive and can lead to resentments in the relationship, especially over time,” says Antonia Hall, MA, a psychologist, relationship expert and author of The Ultimate Guide to a Multi-Orgasmic Life.
 “If you can’t remember that you’re a team, and focus on the root of what’s really causing conflict, there’ll be hurt feelings that can create desires for separation.
-Here is what your fights reveal about your relationship.
+In addition to a possible doomed relationship, your fights can actually reveal a lot of other things about your relationship.

 You likely talked about having kids before you got married.
 But feelings can change.
 Perhaps one fears kids will get in the way of a career path.
 Or you want to give up trying after fertility issues have made it difficult to start or add to a family.
 “If you’re not on the same page about having kids, this will lead to resentment,” says Brooke Wise, founder of Wise Matchmaking.
 “Being a parent is a huge commitment physically and emotionally.
 It’s not something you can just compromise on or do for the other person.
 You have to be all in or it won’t work.”
 It’s unfair to talk someone into or out of having kids, says Doares.
 “Parenting is hard enough when both people are on board,” Doares says.
 “Being talked into it will only create resentment.”

 Here you go again.
 You’re scolding him for not changing the toilet paper roll.
 You have to remind her to call on her way home from work.
 Or your issues are deeper, like what religion to raise your kids.
 Believe it or not, you’re not arguing about what you think you’re arguing about.
 According to The Gottman Institute, repeating conflict in your relationship represents the differences in your lifestyle and personalities.
 “This might lead to divorce if you let the arguments seriously escalate, fight dirty, shut down, refuse to talk, or excessively blame,” says Marni Feuerman, a licensed psychotherapist in private practice in Boca Raton, Florida.
-You may need to compromise and do some give and take to end the constant battles and differences.
-Make sure you know the subtle signs of a toxic relationship.
+You may need to compromise and do some give and take to end the constant battles and differences—those are definitely secrets of happily married couples.

 One partner likes to go out and socialize with friends constantly.
 The other is a homebody who is an introvert.
 “If someone in the relationship is still partying like it’s 1999 and the other isn’t, it will most likely spell trouble,” says Winston.
 “The partner who is a homebody will be made to feel that they’re ‘not enough,’ making the outgoing partner feel guilty.”
 Opposites can attract.
 But these differing lifestyles mean that you have to find a way to compromise and meet in the middle.
 If no one can be flexible when choices aren’t in tune, then you may have a problem.
 Winston suggests that as many times as the partier goes out, he should make his partner happy by staying home and making a meal.